trstovall/lamora/arthur.md

 Sara = Rosetta Stoned.

-God = THE LORD AND LADY AND CHILDREN OF THE RINGS.
+God = THE SON OF MAN.

 ---